sascha-andres/jsonedit/cmd/csv2json/README.md

   - A single `property` and `type` for direct mapping
   - Multiple `properties` for mapping one column to multiple output fields

+#### Conditional Mapping

+Properties can be conditionally included in the output based on specified criteria:

+- Add a `condition` object to a property mapping to make it conditional
+- The condition compares two operands using an operator
+- The property will only be included in the output when the condition is true

 #### Supported Types

 - `string` - Text values